Our environment

 Read more in our Sustainability Report.

 Our major sources of waste are fibre scraps (excess cable from fibre cable installation that are too short to be reused) and recovered used fibre cables from diversion projects (cable diversion is required, for example, due to road works or building demolition).
 The waste is disposed in compliance with the National Environment Agency (NEA) requirements.
+To minimise fibre scrap generation, calculations are made to optimise the length of fibre cable required for each installation work.

 - Maintain zero incidents of non-compliance with the relevant laws and regulations on waste disposal practices.